Home myHairBoutique Articles Gallery Forums Store Features

 5. White Flour

-This is similar to either the cornstarch or cornmeal.
-It can be very messy and would provide limited advantages on some hair.
-If you are out of cornstarch, cornflower then by all means give good old fashioned white flour a whirl.
+If you're out of cornstarch, cornflower then by all means give good old fashioned white flour a whirl.
 Follow the same instructions that you would follow for the cornstarch or cornflower.

-6. Flour Substitutions
+6. Flour Substitutes

-If you don't have cornstarch, cornmeal or white flour easily available you can experiment with similar substances.
 One HairBoutique.com visitor wrote and told me that she had tried finely ground oat bran with good results on her light blonde hair.
-Another visitor used wheat and oat flour with good results on her brunette hair.

 If you are willing to try anything, head for the kitchen and try some of the following substitutions: